Central Methodist University Mission

 - Taking responsibility for ourselves and the communities in which we live: Our program encourages students to take responsibility for themselves and their communities.
 This challenge begins as freshmen with a service project connected to their field and continues with coursework in which they have to read, write, think, and apply the information they are learning.

-stimuli (Wolfe, 2001).
-Thus, learning occurs as the brain fits
+of stimuli (Wolfe, 2001).
+Thus, learning occurs as the brain fits or adds information

 explores with the students the connections between prior knowledge/experience and new knowledge, and then helps students develop the skills and knowledge that will enable achievement of the learning objectives.
 Such exploration enables learners to hook the unfamiliar onto something familiar.
 Based on the research of cognitive psychologist teachers model and develop techniques and active learning strategies such as cooperative learning, discovery learning, problem-based education (Slavin, 1990; Good & Brophy, 2007; Problem based initiative, 2008; Michael, 2006; Prince & Felder, 2006).

-that supports all of our pedagogy in the CMU Division of
+The research base that supports all of our pedagogy in the CMU Division of Professional

 comprehensive, current, theoretically sound, and confirmed through classroom application.
 As preparers of pre-service teachers, professors in our Division of Professional Education are concerned not only about what our pre-service teachers need to know in the area of content but also best methods for delivering the content.
 Professors work diligently not only to teach content but also to model current research based pedagogy.
 In other words, professors not only talk the talk but walk the walk.
 Researchers have identified this as one of the most important components of an education curriculum to produce teachers prepared to teach in the twenty-first century (Halpern & Hakel, 2002; Renzulli, 2008; Reimers, 2008; Wagner, 2008).